JeanCarloLP/UI5-Template/README.md

 It is highly recommended to take a look at the UI documentation ( https://sap.github.io/ui5-tooling/ - https://github.com/SAP/ui5-tooling ), here we are going to proceed only with some basic and necessary steps to proceed with the template.
 UI5 Tooling: is the open-source, modular, configurable and extensible command line interface (CLI) for efficient development of applications, libraries and reuse of components with the UI5 framework.

+Versions used on this template:
+UI5 Tooling 2.14.1
+ui5-task-transpile 0.3.4
+SAPUI5 SDK 1.92.2

 Installation:
 ```
 # Global installation to have the command available